 While I will go into greater depth on the nutritional side of veganism and mental health in a separate video, I have included throughout this post citations to some of these studies as well as additional resources if you want help making sure your diet is balanced.

-But I’m addressing something in this video that was, for the most part, entirely absent in the hundreds of studies and articles I consulted, save for a few mentions here and there—the reason why, if in fact vegans are by and large more depressed, which I have yet to see any broad enough statistical analysis of, I would not be surprised in the slightest.
+But I’m addressing something in this video that was—for the most part—entirely absent in the hundreds of studies and articles I consulted, save for a few mentions here and there: the reason why I would not be surprised in the slightest if in fact vegans are by and large more depressed.

 In focusing on things like the quality of plant-derived long-chain omega fatty acids, all of these studies and articles failed to address the issue of awareness.
-There are many reasons people refuse to go vegan, but in my personal opinion, one of if not the main source of that resistance is the pain of accountability and the trauma of facing the true impact of our choices.
+There are many reasons people refuse to go vegan, but in my personal opinion, one main sourcesof resistance is the pain of accountability; the trauma of facing the true impact of our choices.

 Interestingly enough, the two studies behind the sensationalized headline I mentioned, stated that participants’ mental illnesses had pre-dated their dietary switch.
 This of course lead to speculation that “the experience of a mental disorder increases the probability of choosing a vegetarian diet,” and that “being a vegetarian [is] a fairly significant commitment and it picks up people at the fringe of the obsessive-compulsive spectrum.”
 Essentially meaning you have to be crazy to even go vegetarian, god forbid vegan.